denten-books/plain-text/1-chapter.md

 that miraculous eugenic formula will be found a human society will be given prefect and smooth at birth, like a book of a press [@moreno_who_1953, 236].

-Like Socrates from Plato's *Phaedrus*, Moreno distrusts the rote mechanization of thought itself.
+Like Socrates from Plato's *Phaedrus*, Moreno distrusts rote mechanization of thought itself.
 All forms of externalized algorithmic rule fall under
 suspicion: from central planning, to corporate governance, to machine code, and legal codex.
 Such mechanisms serve to externalize and to "conserve" volition, at a given point of time.
 With time, mechanized volition governs without consensus or comprehension.
-Splintered from its source, externalized volition staggers forth, *golem*-like, through laws, books, and social institutions.
-With life-spans that span generations, images of the past proliferate and crowd out the present.
+Splintered from its source, it staggers forth, *golem*-like, through laws, books, and social institutions.
+Near immortal, images of the past proliferate and crowd out the present.
 Moreno writes:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read